South West Surrey: History

 The constituency was created in 1983, largely replacing the former seat of Farnham.
-It has been consistently won by the Conservative Party, though the majority dropped to a mere 861 votes in 2001, leaving it as the Liberal Democrats' third target constituency by swing required.
-Since then, the Conservative majority has substantially increased, exceeding 28,000 votes in 2015.
+It was consistently won by the Conservative Party, though the majority dropped to a mere 861 votes in 2001, leaving it as the Liberal Democrats' third target constituency by swing required.
+Subsequently, the Conservative majority substantially increased, exceeding 28,000 votes in 2015.

 In the 2011 referendum on adopting the Alternative Vote (AV) system, Waverley Borough, which includes the constituency, rejected the proposal by 72.6%.
 In the 2016 referendum on the UK's membership of the European Union, Waverley voted to remain in the European Union by 58.4%.

 In the 2017 general election, the Green Party endorsed Dr Louise Irvine, of the National Health Action Party, and did not field its own candidate in an attempt to unseat the incumbent Jeremy Hunt as a result of his controversial record as the Secretary of State for Health.
 Some local members of the Labour and Liberal Democrat parties also advocated not fielding a candidate for their respective parties.
 However, the national Labour party declined to withdraw in the seat, saying that it would impose its own candidate if necessary, and Labour party members who publicly supported Dr Irvine were expelled.
 The Liberal Democrats also declined to withdraw.
 In 2019, Dr. Irvine declined to stand and endorsed the Liberal Democrat candidate.
 At the election, the Liberal Democrats polled over 17,000 more votes - an almost 30% vote share increase - compared to 2017, however Hunt retained his seat by 8,817 votes.

 Prominent members

 Virginia Bottomley, the MP from 1984 to 2005, became the Secretary of State for Health in 1992 (a Privy Council level office).
 She then served as the Secretary of State for National Heritage from 1995 to 1997.
 She was elevated to the House of Lords as Baroness Bottomley of Nettlestone in 2005, having left the House of Commons in the same year.

-Jeremy Hunt served as the Secretary of State for Culture, Olympics, Media and Sport, Secretary of State for Health, Secretary of State for Foreign and Commonwealth Affairs, Chair of the Health and Social Care Select Committee and more recently, Chancellor of the Exchequer.
+Jeremy Hunt served as the Secretary of State for Culture, Olympics, Media and Sport, Secretary of State for Health, Foreign Secretary, Chair of the Health and Social Care Select Committee and Chancellor of the Exchequer.

 Constituency profile

-The constituency includes one end of the Greensand Ridge, including the Devil's Punch Bowl and visitor centre at Hindhead.
-The area has two railways, a branch line via Farnham, the Alton Line and the Portsmouth Direct Line.
-The A3 three-lane highway passes through the seat.
+The constituency included one end of the Greensand Ridge, including the Devil's Punch Bowl and visitor centre at Hindhead.
+The area had two railways, a branch line via Farnham, the Alton line and the Portsmouth Direct line.
+The A3 three-lane highway passed through the seat.

 Workless claimants (registered jobseekers) were in November 2012 significantly lower than the national average of 3.8%, at 1.5% of the population based on a statistical compilation by The Guardian.

-The constituency is sometimes known as Surrey South West.